How flexibility can enhance catalysis

 \section{Model definition}

-A configuration $x=(x_1,x_2,\s_c)$ of the system consists of the locations $x_1,x_2$ of the two particles on the lattice together with the state $\s_c$ of the catalyst, which may be open ($\s_c=0$) or closed ($\s_c=1$).
-We denote by $d_s=d(x_1,x_2)$ the distance between the particles, defined by the length of the shortest connecting path on the lattice, and by $\s_k=1$ the occupancy of binding site $k$, with $\s_k=0$ indicating that it is vacant ($k=1,2$).
+{\c For the most general model of flexible catalysis with a conformational switch, from which the models for the spontaneous reaction and for rigid catalysis are obtained as limit cases, a} configuration $x=(x_1,x_2,\s_c)$ of the system consists of the locations $x_1,x_2$ of the two particles on the lattice together with the state $\s_c$ of the catalyst, which may be open ($\s_c=0$) or closed ($\s_c=1$). {\c In this representation, $x_i=1,\dots,N$ for each of two particles ($i=1,2$) where $N$ is the total number of lattice sites ($N=12$ in the results presented in Figs~2-3).
+Given that the two particles {\ch are indistinguishable and} cannot occupy the same site, the total number of configurations is $N(N-1)$.} We denote by $d_s=d(x_1,x_2)$ the distance between the particles, defined by the length of the shortest connecting path on the lattice, and by $\s_k=1$ the occupancy of binding site $k$, with $\s_k=0$ indicating that it is vacant ($k=1,2$ {\c when considering two binding sites}).
 In terms of these variables, the energy of configuration $x$ is \beq E(x)=E_s(d_s)+E_c(\s_c)-\sum_{k=1,2}E^k_{cs}(\s_c)\s_k \eeq where \beq E_s(d_s) = \left\{